 Alufina Andisson, a resident of a rural community in Mozambique, supported her large family by cultivating rain-fed beans, maize, and groundnuts, earning only $434 USD annually.
 To supplement her income, she worked as a street trader in her spare time.
-In December 2020, Alufina was selected as an ideal beneficiary for a MoneyMaker irrigation pump through KickStart's project with MLT, due to the abundant, but unused water resources on her farm.
-She seized the opportunity to establish a large, irrigated garden, which now boasts a full acre of thriving Irish potatoes, mustard greens, and covo, which she sells at the nearby, Domue Market.
-Since obtaining her pump, Alufina has turned her farm into a lucrative business, tripling her annual farming income to an estimated 77,000 meticais (1,283 USD) in just one season.
+In December 2020, Alufina was selected as an ideal beneficiary for a MoneyMaker irrigation pump through KickStart's partnership with MLT, which leveraged the unused water resources on her farm.
+She established a large, irrigated garden and sold thriving Irish potatoes, mustard greens, and covo at the nearby Domue Market.
+After acquiring the pump, Alufina turned her farm into a profitable business and tripled her annual farming income to an estimated $1,283 USD in just one season.
 Alufina intends to diversify into high-value crops and save her earnings to build a bigger house for her family.